Key Takeaways

-The problem is simple: most practices look only at cost per hour and compare it to in-house staff salaries.
-What they miss is the broader picture, missed calls, unbooked appointments, staff stress, and patient dissatisfaction.
-These indirect costs add up and often outweigh what is seen on a spreadsheet.
+What they miss is the broader picture: missed calls, unbooked appointments, staff burnout, and patient dissatisfaction.
+These indirect costs add up fast and often dwarf what shows up on a spreadsheet.

 Table of Contents